org-zpr/zpr-core/packet_walk.md

 ## A Packet Arrives And Matches A Flow

-When the next packet arrives from the same agent, it now has an entry in the Agent Lookup Table to match.
+When the next packet arrives from the same actor, it now has an entry in the Actor Lookup Table to match.
 A2A HMAC is calculated over the packet and appended to it.
 The Adapter will compress the packet according to the rules established during the Bind exchange, placing a ZDP transit header in the compressed space.
 That packet will then be forwarded on to the Dock.

 The Dock should now also have an entry in its own Dock Forwarding Table, which is indexed by the Tether ID in the ZDP header.
 It verifies that the packet received matches the visa that authorizes the flow.
 If the verification fails, the packet is counted and dropped.
 If the verification succeeds, the packet is forwarded on using the Link ID and Stream/Tether ID indicated by the Dock Forwarding Table.